rajhasani/OverTheWire_Natas/00_natas0.md

 ***You can find the password for the next level on this page.***

 I don't see anything on the page itself, so let's check the HTML.
-Right-click and "view source", or hit Ctrl+U in Chrome.
+Right-click and "View Page Source", or hit Ctrl+U.

 Towards the bottom of the HTML, we see a comment: